mom-ocean/MOM5/doc/web/user_guide.md

 * MOM4p1: Dec 2009
 * MOM5: 2012

 For each release, we aim to update MOM by enhancing features and documentation, and correcting bugs.
 Each version is generally compatible with the previous versions.
 However, as updates are made, we cannot guarantee that all features will bitwise agree across releases.
-Nonetheless, we do maintain a small selection of ``bitwise-legacy'' code to allow for certain modules to bitwise agreement across versions.
+Nonetheless, we do maintain a small selection of "bitwise-legacy" code to allow for certain modules to bitwise agreement across versions.
 As the maintenance of bitwise-legacy features represents an onerous task (e.g., bits change when A+B is altered to B+A), we recommend that researchers beginning new projects start with the most recent version, and that researchers with mature projects carefully test the new code prior to moving forward.

 ### MOM registration